 We don’t recommend sealing powdery foods like flour or sugar in the vacuum sealer bags as there is the risk that powder will be sucked into the machine during the vacuuming process which may cause damage.
-If you want to vacuum store this sort of item it is best to use the compatible vacuum sealer canisters.
+If you want to vacuum store this sort of item it is best to use the professional vacuum sealer with compatible vacuum sealer canisters.

 This machine is designed for light domestic use, the sort of use you would expect from an average family.
 The professional vacuum sealer is ideal for home use if you do a lot of bulk cooking, baking or are feeding a larger family.
 The Commercial Vacuum Sealer has been designed to deal with the rigorous demands of professional cooks and bakers in cafes and restaurants.

 You should only use a vacuum sealer with bags and rolls indicated as being compatible.
 These will usually have small channels or be embossed to allow the air to be sucked out of the bag.
 They are also slightly thicker than normal sandwich or freezer bags, so they seal when heated rather than melting.
-All the of the bags and rolls sold by Andrew James will be compatible with this vacuum sealer.
+All of the bags and rolls sold by Andrew James are compatible.

 Preheat the sous vide to 85 C.